-- Divert concentrated runoff from above mulched areas. - Refer to Table 4-2 outlines mulch type, quality, and application rate. - The following pages include specific material and application criteria - Refer to Appendix C for Mulch Application Rate Worksheet. - Additional measures may be required to improve effectiveness on slopes. - On sites where chopped straw mulch is applied, the straw needs to be anchored using a liquid tacking agent.
+- Divert concentrated runoff away from areas to be covered. - Refer to Table 4-2, which outlines ground cover type, quality, and application rate. - Refer to Appendix C for Mulch and Seed Application Rate Worksheet. - Additional measures may be required to improve effectiveness on slopes. - On sites where chopped straw is applied, the straw needs to be anchored using a liquid tacking agent. - The straw mulch should not be moldy, caked, decayed or of otherwise low quality.
+May be required to submit verification from the supplier that the straw is free of noxious weeds.
+This verification is especially important when using straw mulch near natural areas.